fyookball/ChainBet/MULTIPLAYER.md

 The ideal solution has the following properties:

-1. It does not allow cheating via collusion, even against an attacker controlling a majority (or even all) of the adverseries.
+1. It does not allow cheating via collusion, even against an attacker controlling  all of the adverseries.
 2. It protects an honest participant from losing money, even if a dishonest participant acts irrationally.

-This protocol approaches those ideals, although it does have the cost of requiring a security deposit of a multiple (N) of the bet amount, where N is the number of participants.
+This protocol can meet those ideals, although it does have the cost of requiring a security deposit of a multiple (N) of the bet amount, where N is the number of participants.
 It may be possible to create a different scheme that meets the ideals and has a lower security deposit, but at the cost of added complexity, time, and multiple rounds.
 We will not explore such a scheme here.

 ## Multilock